Meteoro214/mobile-task-manager/README.md

 > This assignment is part of the Mobile Development course at Escuela Superior de Enxeñaria Informatica - Universidade de Vigo.
 > See the course syllabus and lab instructions for more details.
-> See the course syllabus and lab instructions for more details.